phamvettung/uninterruptible-power-supply-system/README.md

 <div align="center">
     <img src="/assets/ups_diagram.png" width="960" height="540" alt="Final Result"/>
 </div>
- - The Device connect to the Server using raw Socket TCP, message sent and received is a bytes array with 29 of length.
+ - The Device connect to the Server using raw Socket TCP, message sent and received is an array with 29 bytes of length.
 Web browser connect to the Server using RESTful API and WebSocket, message sent and received is a JSON String.

 ## Technologies used
 ### Backend